compi1234/pyspch/docs/new_06.md

 Data objects

 it is worth considering putting all signal data (waveforms, spectrograms) in a data object
+   - this is mainly true for plotting purposes

 ### waveform data object
 data            float32 - wavdata